cdeucher/product-price-tracking-iac/README.md

 4º) Cognito will authenticate the request before triggering the AWS Lambda function.

 ### To be done
+- User create account with Google to authenticate with Cognito.
-- The user will receive an email with the results of the test.
+- User will receive an email with the results of the test.
 - Enable CORs in the API Gateway.
 - Lambda function should use layers to reduce the size of the deployment package.
+- Cron to run the Lambda function every 24 hours and compare the results with the DynamoDB table.
+- Page to subscribe with email, URL and price target.

 ## Deployment